 Definitely be prepared with water, snacks, athletic shoes, and a hat!

 Issos Beach is in southwest Corfu, in between Halikounas and Marathias beach.
-It is a very relaxing beach with huge open space and golden sand.
+It is a very relaxing beach with huge open spaces and golden sand.
 When you reach this far down South the island starts to flatten out.
 The sea is very clear and you can walk for a while until you can’t touch your feet anymore!

-There is a beach bar, where you can order a coffee, drink or snack!
+There is a beach bar, where you can order a coffee, drink, or snack!
 If you want would rather lay on sunbeds instead of the sand, there is a rental service!

-There are some watersports where you can spend your time, snorkeling, windsurfing etc.
+There are some watersports where you can spend your time, snorkeling, windsurfing, etc.

 It is known as a nudist beach so feel free to strip down, also beware!

 Nearby there is a lake called lake Korrission that has a nice area to hike and you can witness some beautiful flamingoes.
 Also, if you are up for the walk about 15 minutes from the beach there is a nice restaurant called Amolofos.